folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 ## Create a superuser

 You need to create a superuser for your tenant in order to be able to administer it.
-This is a multi step process and the details can be found in the (Okapi documentation) [https://github.com/folio-org/okapi/blob/master/doc/guide.md#securing-okapi].
+This is a multi step process and the details can be found in the [Okapi documentation](https://github.com/folio-org/okapi/blob/master/doc/guide.md#securing-okapi).
 You can use a PERL script to execute these steps automatically.
 You only need to provide the tenant id, a username/password for the superuser and the URL of Okapi.

 Install gcc on Ubuntu 20 (prerequisite to install Perl modules from cpan)
 ```